krishnaprasad8/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-In this Repository different algorithms are used to predict different datasets.
+In this Repository, different algorithms are used to predict outcomes on various datasets.